garretreichenbach/effortless-fabric/README.md

 * In particular this fixes that stairs could not be placed upside-down.
 * Single mode: can place block in air by looking straight down.
 * Add keybind M to cycle X/Z mirror mode.
+* Fix mirror being offset by 1/2 block for negative coordinates
 * Considerable reorganisation of core building code, to make it easier to modify.

 ### 1.6.5 (Fork only)